To browse all destinations by category instead of alphabetically, click here.

 One stop shop for garden strolling and wart curing

-I can’t let you leave before you do some of the most wacky things in Tokyo.
+I can’t let you leave before you do some of the most memorable things in Tokyo

 An indoor hot spring theme park that’s built like a samurai-era village